61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 Food Tent for Food Safety

 I don’t know about you, but I OBSESS over keeping flies away from our food when we’re camping!
-A food tent like this has room for a couple of plates AND you don’t have to worry about fly barf all over your fresh cooked meal!
+A food tent like this has room for a couple of plates AND you don’t have to worry about the great outdoors spoiling your fresh cooked meal =P.

 food tent

-If you’ve ever excitedly arrived at your campsite, only to open your RV and see broken glass everywhere, you KNOW how important it is to secure all doors before traveling so they don’t swing open and destroy things midtrip.
+If you’ve ever sleepily arrived at your campsite in the middle of the night, only to open your RV and see broken glass everywhere, you KNOW how important it is to secure all doors before traveling so they don’t swing open and destroy things midtrip.
 Kristen G. shared her trick – Cut a couple of foam noodles to size, and slide them over all your handles before traveling.

 foam noodles for break protection